NLTM-LID/LID/CLI/Readme.md

-# Spoken Language Identification using u-vector
+# Spoken Language Identification using u-vector with CLI

 This Python script performs spoken language identification using u-vector and u-vector with WSSL models.
 It takes either a single audio file or a directory containing multiple audio files as input.
 The script uses pre-trained u-vector models to identify the language of the spoken audio.